Faux & Foraged Autumn Mantle Tutorial

 One of the best things about this time of the year is the change in decor, it's all about Autumn vibes now.
 The colours and textures become cosier and more comforting and lead us up to Christmas (don't worry, it's a bit early to be talking about that yet - even for me!!).

-I wanted to create an Autumn mantle display to add some colour to the front room, but as usual, I was sure to stick to as low a budget as possible as I find this makes you be more creative and less wasteful.
+I wanted to create an Autumn display on my mantle to add some colour to the front room, but as usual, I was sure to stick to as low a budget as possible as I find this makes you be more creative and less wasteful.

 I used a combination of foliage from the garden, old recycled faux stems and a handful of new ones.
 I only spent £14 and here's how I did it...